TristanLee187/Rubiks-Cube/README.md

 # Rubik's Cube
-3 Interactive Rubik's Cube programs and a solver implementing Thistlethwaite's Algorithm, written in Python and C++
+3 Interactive Rubik's Cube programs and a solver implementing a slightly modified Thistlethwaite's Algorithm, written in Python and C++

 ## Requirements